We interview Dr Tirunesh Busha on Ethiopian anaesthesiology, her work, and her aspirations following the SAFE Paediatrics Course

 Universal Health Coverage (UHC) is defined as access to quality essential healthcare . . .

 Naomi Pritchard, SAFE Obstetrics Fellow, writes a guest blog as she assesses and teaches obstetric anaesthesia providers across Kenya.

 Well, here it is – my final blog!
 I can’t believe how fast 6 months went by, the month after my last update literally flew.

 After returning from Entebbe, I travelled straight to Molo, a little place a couple of hours from Kenya’s 4th largest town, to stay in a convent!
-One of the sisters was a SAFE course candidate and I was treated to a . . .
+One of the sisters was a SAFE course candidate and I was treated . . .

 Cover image credit: http://flic.kr/p/ehTLTh